PUBG Monthly Update Bringing First-Person Servers And ‘Battle Royale’ Themed Crates Next Week

 Meanwhile, Bluehole is still readying its in-game skins and character customizations options for when PUBG exits early access later this year.
 The monthly update next Thursday will add three new crates with items based on the Battle Royale movie that has been the inspiration for the entire gaming genre.

-Two free crates will be launched next week – the Wanderer Crate and the Survivor Crate.
+Two free crates will be launched next week with the Wanderer Crate and the Survivor Crate.
 Both will contain one set of themed clothing along with other cosmetic items.

-A third crated dubbed the Gamescom Invitational Crate is also being added with a “diverse pool of themed clothing.”
+A third crate, dubbed the Gamescom Invitational Crate, is also being added with a “diverse pool of themed clothing.”
 However, it will cost money as PlayerUnknown himself explains.

 “We have implemented a very basic key and crate system for this test,” Green explains.